kimwooch/ImageComparisonPixelHue/README.md

 ## Further Consideration

 Taking a human photos with YOLO for pixel/hue comparison isn't sufficient for tracking individuals since images have too much significant pixel and hue differences.
 In order to increase its accuracy from 83.6% to above 90% using ML, utilizing Tensorflow to detect other characteristics such as clothings, color, etc will help significantly.
-Also, having a software to correct panorama distortion would greatly increase the accuracy of the program.
+Also, locating camera a bit lower to capture people's face, body, legs, and shoes will provide better images for comparison.